djeeks1/dotfiles/README.md

 ## Requirements

-You will needed sudo rights and all ansible requirements :
+You will needed sudo rights and ansible :
 ```shell
 user    ALL = NOPASSWD: ALL
 ```